Simplified Uncontested Divorce vs Contested Divorce in Singapore

 The main difference between a contested divorce and an uncontested one is that a contested divorce involves adversarial proceedings.
 As one party may feel aggrieved and disagree with a particular issue, he or she feels the need to file a counterclaim.
 Issues that are often in contention include child custody, child visitation rights, division of property and assets, as well as the allocation of debt.

-A dispute may also arise when one party asserts that there has been a period of separation when in fact there may not have not been.
+A dispute may also arise when one party asserts that there has been a period of separation when in fact there may not have been one.

 If the Defendant is contesting the Writ, he or she will have 22 days from the date of service of the Writ of Divorce to file a Defence and serve it on the Plaintiff.